finwo/meshy.js/README.md

 The connection given is not assumed to be reliable, which protocols built on top of this should take in to account.

+While the packet routing of this library *may* scale far, as no routing tables are involved, the service discovery as defined **DOES NOT** hyperscale.

 Error handling
 --------------